-- 1 During which years was Leonidas the king of Sparta? - 2 Why did his rule end in 480 BCE? - 3 Why was the size of Leonidas' army restricted at the time the Persians decided to attack?
+- 1 During which years was Leonidas the king of Sparta? - 2 Why did his rule end in 480 BCE? - Why was the size of Leonidas' army restricted at the time the Persians decided to attack?

-- 4 Write a paragraph describing the effect that the actions of Leonidas and his small band at Thermopylae would have had on Greek morale. - 5 With a partner, brainstorm the sounds likely to have been heard at the Battle of Thermopylae.
+- 4 Write a paragraph describing the effect that the actions of Leonidas and his small band at Thermopylae would have had on Greek morale. - With a partner, brainstorm the sounds likely to have been heard at the Battle of Thermopylae.
 Think about the way soldiers were dressed, the weapons used and the location.
 Conduct some extra research if you need to.
 Copy the table below into your notebook, then use it to compare and contrast the sounds you imagine would have been heard at Thermopylae with the sounds you might expect to hear in a modern battle.
 What has changed?

-Sounds of the Battle at Thermopylae in 480 BCE Sounds of a 21stcentury battle
+Thermopylae in 480 BCE

+century battle